bevyengine/bevy-website/content/news/2021-04-04-bevy-0.5/index.md

     .add_system(runs_after_physics.system().after(Physics));
 ```

-Bevy plugin authors should export labels like this in their public apis to enable their users to insert systems before/after logic provided by the plugin.
+Bevy plugin authors should export labels like this in their public APIs to enable their users to insert systems before/after logic provided by the plugin.

 ### System Sets